-AWRA-L uses daily gridded Australian Water Availability Project (AWAP) climate data set that consists of air temperature (daily minimum and maximum) and daily precipitation from 1st January 1911 to yesterday (Jones et al., 2009).
+AWRA-L uses the daily gridded Australian Water Availability Project (AWAP) climate data set that consists of air temperature (daily minimum and maximum) and daily precipitation from 1st January 1911 to yesterday (Jones et al., 2009).

-The rainfall and temperature data is interpolated from station records and provided on a 0.05° grid across Australia.
+The rainfall and temperature data are interpolated from station records and provided on a 0.05° grid across Australia.
 Additionally, daily solar exposure (downward shortwave radiation) is produced from geostationary satellites (Grant et al., 2008) and aggregated to the same 0.05° AWAP grid.
 The solar radiation record is from 1990 to yesterday, with the Himawari-8 satellite used since 23rd March 2016.
 Prior to that date the GMS-4, GMS-5, GOES-9 and MTSAT-1R satellites were used.
 Daily climatological averages (taken for each month) are used for solar radiation prior to 1990.

-Long term daily average wind speed derived from data supplied by McVicar et al. (2008) was used for the wind speed within the AWRA-L. McVicar et al. (2008) interpolated daily Bureau site data, and then this data was averaged temporally (Figure 3) to generate a daily average value that is applied at all timesteps.
+Site based daily wind run observations collated by the Bureau of Meteorology and interpolated nationally using the method developed by McVicar et al. (2008) were used for daily average wind speed in AWRA-L v6 from 1975 onwards (when sufficient site observations were being collated by the Bureau).
+A daily varying climatology value, based on the period 1975-2017, was used prior.
+This differs from AWRA-L v5 and previous versions where this daily data was averaged temporally (Figure 3) to generate a single daily average value that applied at all timesteps.

 Figure 3.
-Wind speed climatology $(u_2)$
+AWRA-L v5 Wind speed climatology $(u_2)$